callstack/ts-regex-builder/docs/API.md

 Regex syntax: `[^...]`.

-The `inverted` construct creates a new character class that matches any character that is not present in the passed character class.
+The `inverted` construct creates a new character class that matches any character not present in the passed character class.

 Examples: